mathijsblokland/github-pull-template/README.md

 ###Changes
 ````
+0.0.8 - Updated the readability and implemented a small change suggested by @derekkraan
 0.0.7 - Created the firefox extension (and moved around some files)
 0.0.6 - Generate links for all mentioned Asana tasks
 0.0.5 - By default uncheck the 'Changes are demoed to the stakeholder' checkbox